drewan1984/intouch_insight/UserGuide.md

 ----------

 ### Overview
 Currently this application resides on a single web page.
-This single web page consists of two charts, two data tables and a drop down menu.
+This single web page consists of two charts, two data tables and a single drop down menu.

 #### Country Data Table
 The first data table, **the country table**, drives the application.
 It provides the Olympic Medal counts by Country for a specified year.

-* *The year may be specified using the drop-down in the upper left-hand corner of the web page.*
+* *The year may be specified using the drop-down menu in the upper left-hand corner of the web page.*
-* *Columns may be sorted by clicking the desired column headings*
+* *Columns may be sorted by clicking the desired column headings.
+Each click will switch the sort between ascending and descending*
 * *Table page sizes may be adjusted using the "Countries Per page" drop down menu above the table.*

 #### Athlete Data Table